avocado-framework/avocado/man/avocado.rst

  TESTS     : 1
  (1/1) converttest.py: /

-The `convert` binary though, automatically runs inside GDB.
+The `convert` executable though, automatically runs inside GDB.
 Avocado will stop when the given breakpoint is reached::

  TEST PAUSED because of debugger breakpoint.
 To DEBUG your application run: